Rhett Ellison: College career

 Ellison redshirted the 2007 season, his freshman year with the Trojans.

 As a redshirt freshman in 2008, Ellison served as an often-used backup tight end.
 Overall for the season, while appearing in 9 games (all but Oregon, Arizona State, Washington State and Arizona), he had 4 receptions for 58 yards (14.5 avg.) and a tackle.
 He started the UCLA and Penn State games at fullback and split time between there and tight end in those games.
 He broke his right foot prior to the Oregon game and missed those next 4 contests while recuperating.
 In 2009, Ellison appeared in all 13 games, serving as a regularly used backup tight end while also making plays on special teams as a sophomore.
 For the season, he had 6 catches for 41 yards (6.8 avg.) with 1 touchdown, plus made 4 |tackles.
 As a junior in 2010, Ellison started all season at tight end, hauling in 21 catches for 239 yards (11.4 avg.) with 3 touchdowns, and also made 3 tackles.
 He made 2010 All-Pac-12 honorable mention.

 The steady Ellison, equally proficient as a blocker and pass catcher, started at tight end for his second season as a senior in 2011, but also saw time at fullback.
 Ellison was captain of the Trojans in 2011 and an award was created to honor his leadership and determination, called the Rhett Ellison "Machine" Trojan Way Leadership Award.

 Professional career

+Pre-draft

 Ellison was invited to the 2012 NFL Combine as a fullback.

 Minnesota Vikings

-Ellison was taken in the fourth round of the 2012 NFL Draft, 128th pick overall, by the Minnesota Vikings.
+Ellison was taken in the fourth round of the 2012 NFL draft, 128th pick overall, by the Minnesota Vikings.
 He was not expecting to be drafted, and as such was on a river excursion and not watching the draft when the Vikings called him to let him know he was about to be selected; the surprise was such that he cried in joy.
 Trojan teammate and 4th pick overall Matt Kalil was also selected by the Vikings in the first round.
 He is the second player of Maori heritage to play for the Vikings since David Dixon.

 On November 24, 2013, Ellison scored his first career touchdown catch against the Green Bay Packers.
 He scored the third tight end rushing touchdown in franchise history in 2016.